Go to the main content

 On Social Media and the Illusion of Connection

-Interestingly, Priya's experience also illuminates something one writer discovered after deleting social media at 58—that the illusion of connection on digital platforms can actually deepen the experience of loneliness.
-Priya had found that community hashtag on Instagram, yes, but the real shift came when she moved from scrolling to showing up.
+Interestingly, Priya's experience also illuminates something about the gap between online community and actual community.
+She had found that community hashtag on Instagram, yes, but the real shift came when she moved from scrolling to showing up.
 When she could be fully present, unedited, in a room with people who didn't need her to be anything other than someone with a pasta dish.

 "I was so deep in social media circles about vegan life, plant-based nutrition, divorce recovery," she said.
 "I had hundreds of followers, or I was following hundreds of accounts.
 And I felt completely alone.
 Then I went to a community garden on a Tuesday night with twenty people, and I felt less alone in an hour than I had in months of online connection."